IBM-Bluemix-Docs/mobilepush/push_faq.md

 1. Include the `manifest.json` file in the root folder.
 1. Host your website.
 Preferably create a `node.js` starter in IBM Cloud to try it out.
 For example, `https://<mysamplewebsite>.cloud.ibm.com/`.

-## How do I resolve Web push web configuration errors?
+## How do I resolve web push web configuration errors?
 {: #faq-web-config-errors}

 Web push errors from the `BMSPushSDK.js` contain information on the failure.
 See [Troubleshooting](/docs/mobilepush?topic=mobilepush-errors).